App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you’re new to leasing vehicles, you might feel inundated by industry lingo or generally unsure of how car leasing works.
+A lease disposition fee is a charge that you may incur at the end of your vehicle lease term if you choose not to buy the car.
+This fee covers the costs the leasing company incurs to inspect, refurbish, and resell the vehicle.
 To help you decipher a lease agreement, this article will answer the question, “What is a lease disposition fee?” along with several related questions to help you proceed with confidence.

 What Is a Disposition Fee?